Soft tissue venous malformations

 Terminology

 It is important to note that according to newer nomenclature (ISSVA classification of vascular anomalies), these lesions are merely known as slow flow venous malformations.
-Having said that, it is probably helpful in reports to include the word 'hemangioma' as this term is ubiquitous in the literature and most familiar to many clinicians.
+Having said that, it is probably helpful to include the word 'hemangioma' in reports as this term is ubiquitous in the literature and most familiar to many clinicians.
 The remainder of this article uses the terms 'soft tissue hemangioma' and 'soft tissue venous malformation' interchangeably.

 Epidemiology

+They are the most common angiomatous lesions and represent up to 7% of all benign soft-tissue tumors 2.
 There may be a greater female predilection.
 In the pediatric population, hemangiomas tend to be the most frequently diagnosed soft-tissue neoplasm.

 Pathology